Sofia Vergara and Joe Manganiello reportedly divorcing after seven years of marriage

 The Independent has contacted representatives for Vergara and Manganiello for comment.

-Earlier this month, the True Blood star also divided fans with his Instagram post for Vergara on her birthday.
-On 10 July, he posted a throwback photo of himself and his now-reported ex, which was pixelated and blurry.
-It also appeared to be the same photo of the pair that the Modern Family star posted in December 2021, to celebrate Manganiello’s birthday.
+Earlier this month, the True Blood star divided fans with his Instagram post for Vergara’s birthday.
+On 10 July, he posted a throwback photo of himself and his partner, which was pixelated and blurry.
+It also appeared to be the same photo of the pair that the Modern Family star posted in December 2021 to celebrate Manganiello’s birthday.

-Manganiello’s caption, which simply read: “Feliz Cumpleaños Sofía!” left many fans upset with him.
-They claimed that the actor should have written a more “loving” tribute to his wife of seven years.
+Manganiello’s caption, which simply read: “Feliz Cumpleaños Sofía!” left many fans upset with him, as they claimed that the actor should have written a more “loving” tribute to his wife of seven years.

 “Am I the only one who doesn’t like the way it sounds?
 ‘Sofia’...
 Not even ‘my love, my beloved wife,’” one person in the comments wrote, while another asked: “Why so dry?!”

-Although many fans were critical about the lack of sentiment in Manganiello’s post, others had defended the couple from speculation that their relationship may be struggling.
+Although many fans were critical about the lack of sentiment in Manganiello’s post, others defended the couple from speculation that their relationship was struggling.

-For Vergara’s birthday in July 2022, Manganiello had opted for a more elaborate Instagram post, as it included a series of photos of him and his partner.
+For Vergara’s birthday in July 2022, Manganiello opted for a more elaborate Instagram post which had included a series of photos of him and his partner.
 In the caption at the time, he wrote: “¡Feliz Cumpleaños mi amor!
 I love you so much.”

-Vergara and Manganiello first met in May 2014, while attending the White House Correspondents’ Association dinner.
-They went on their first of June of that year, while Vergara was filming Hot Pursuit, as noted by Manganiello during an interview with Haute Living in 2015.
-However, according to the actor, Vergara had her reservations about dating again, as she had recently gotten out of a four year relationship with Nick Loeb.
+Vergara and Manganiello first met in May 2014 while attending the White House Correspondents’ Association dinner.
+They went on their first date in June of that year while Vergara was filming Hot Pursuit, as noted by Manganiello during an interview with Haute Living in 2015.
+However, according to the actor, Vergara had her reservations about dating again, as she had recently gotten out of a four-year relationship with Nick Loeb.

-He also acknowledged that they got to know each other in a short time, as he “went and got a ring and made it official” in December 2014.
+He also acknowledged that they got to know each other in a short time, before he “went and got a ring and made it official” in December 2014.

+In 2018, three years after tying the knot, Manganiello opened up about his marriage to Vergara, with the Magic Mike star telling Cigar Aficionado that the biggest adjustment for him was “coming to grips with the idea that someone who is not related to you could possibly love you that much”.

+“She was it for me,” he said, adding: “People say things like: ‘Marriage and relationships are work.’
+But it’s not.
+Life is hard.
+Having somebody to help you deal with it is the greatest thing that ever happened.”

 Join our commenting forum